Hans Oster: Sudetenland crisis

-Oster's position in the Abwehr was invaluable to the conspirators; Abwehr could provide false papers and restricted materials, disguise conspiratorial activities as intelligence work, link disparate resistance cells, and supply intelligence to the conspirators.
-He also played a central role in the first military conspiracy to overthrow Hitler, which was rooted in Hitler's intention to invade Czechoslovakia.
-In August 1938, Beck spoke openly at a meeting of army generals in Berlin about his opposition to a war with the Western powers over Czechoslovakia.
-When Hitler was informed of that, he demanded and received Beck's resignation.
+Oster's position in the Abwehr was invaluable to the conspirators, since the organisation could provide false papers and restricted materials, disguise conspiratorial activities as intelligence work, link disparate resistance cells, and supply intelligence.
+The first military-backed conspiracy to overthrow Hitler resulted from the Fuehrer's intention to invade Czechoslovakia, which Oster and others in his circle opposed.
+In August 1938, Beck spoke openly at a meeting of army generals in Berlin about his opposition to a war with the Western powers over Hitler's plan against Czechoslovakia.
+When Hitler was informed of Beck's misgivings, he demanded and received Beck's resignation.
 Beck was highly respected in the army and his removal shocked the officer corps.
 His successor as Chief of Staff, Franz Halder, remained in touch with him and also with Oster.
 Privately, he said that he considered Hitler "the incarnation of evil".